-Charles Limb is a physician and a researcher, and one hell of a biohacker.
+Charles Limb is a physician, researcher, and one hell of a biohacker.
 Charles is also a musician, so he used medical-research grade tools to study creativity in the form of musical improvisation.

 I highly recommend watching the 16 minute video by Limb, just for the chance to see a distinguished middle-aged suit-wearing physician do a rap about neurology on stage.

-Charles used an fMRI – a brain scanner that lets you see detailed pictures of what’s happening in your brain based on how much oxygen different parts use – to see what happens in the brains of creative artists, during lone improvisation and during teamwork.
+Charles used an fMRI – a brain scanner that lets you see detailed pictures of what’s happening in your brain based on how much oxygen different parts use – to see what happens in the brains of creative artists, during solo improvisation and during group improvisation.